Welcome to the solar reviews centre

 About the company

-LONGi Solar is the world's largest manufacturer of solar panels and has held this position for three years.
+LONGi is the world's largest manufacturer of solar panels and has held this position for four years.
 In the solar industry, that's a Longi time.
-But they may not be number one for long.
-In 2022 they only produced 5% more panel capacity than their closest rival and that's not a long lead.
-But the odds aren't long they'll remain the top producer for the next few years.
+While they may not keep the number one spot, they are likely to be among the largest for years to come.

-Because they're reliable and good value for money, LONGi Solar panels are among those SolarQuotes recommends.
+Because they're reliable and good value for money, LONGi panels are among those SolarQuotes recommends.
 I'd be fine with having them installed on my mother's roof.
-In fact, my co-worker, Anthony, did put them on his mum's roof.
+In fact, our blogger, Anthony, did put them on his mum's roof.

 Company History

 LONGi Solar was founded in 2000.
-While I know it's hard to believe, the company wasn't named after Australian solar legend Jack "Longy" Long.
+It may be hard to believe, but the company wasn't named after Australian solar legend Jack "Longy" Long.
 Instead, it was named after Jiang Longji, a university president who died in 1966.
 The name choice makes it look like the young company was trying to curry favour with the Chinese government, but LONGi's founders insist it was just because he was a really cool dude.

 Initially, LONGi produced silicon for electronics.
-In 2005 they began producing silicon for solar and in 2006 they had enough capacity to make around 1,000 tonnes a year.
+In 2005, they began producing silicon for solar, and in 2006, they had enough capacity to make around 1,000 tonnes a year.
 They then began climbing their way up the solar supply chain, starting with cutting the silicon ingots they made into wafers used for solar cells.
-In 2014 they purchased a solar panel manufacturing company and this completed their transformation into an enormous, vertically integrated company, involved in all major steps of solar panel production.
-They have continued expanding at a rapid rate and in 2021 also moved into producing equipment for hydrogen production.
+In 2014 they purchased a solar panel manufacturing company.
+This completed their transformation into an enormous, vertically integrated company, involved in all major steps of solar panel production.
+They have continued expanding at a rapid rate and, in 2021, also moved into producing equipment for hydrogen production.

 Production

-In 2022 LONGi shipped a massive 46.76 gigawatts of solar panels.
-Enough to generate around one-third of Australia's electricity consumption.
-Not bad for one year's output by a single company.
+In 2023 LONGi shipped a massive 67.5 gigawatts of solar panels.
+That's enough to generate electrical consumption equal to half of Australia's electricity consumption.
+Not bad for a single company.

 Monosilicon Only

-Two types of silicon are used to make solar panels -- polysilicon and monosilicon.
+Two types of silicon are used to make solar cell -- polysilicon and monosilicon.
 LONGi only makes and uses monosilicon.
-While more expensive than polysilicon, it has higher efficiency and has been gradually gaining market share.
-Almost all panels going on Australian roofs these days are monosilicon.
+While more expensive than polysilicon, its efficiency is higher and has been gradually gaining market share.
+Just about every panel going on an Australian roof these day is monosilicon.

 Production Locations